Learning electromagnetic fields based on finite element basis functions: Numerical Results

 \subsection{Surrogate for Full Field}

-For the full geometry, the snapshot matrix includes the rotor, stator, and air gap fields of the training samples.
-We choose $k = 67$ modes out of $n = 6354$ DoFs, resulting in a mean relative POD reconstruction error of the validation samples of $\epsilon_\mathrm{rel} = 0.3997\,\%$ (see \autoref{fig:rce_airgap}).
-An increased reconstruction error is acceptable, since it aligns with the anticipated higher prediction errors of the network.
+For the full geometry, the snapshot matrix includes the rotor, stator, and air gap fields of the training samples. \mb{Moreover, the input dimension is increased from $4$ to $14$ parameters, see \autoref{tab:parameter_ranges}.
+We choose $k = 90$ modes out of $n = 6354$ DoFs, resulting in a mean relative POD reconstruction error of the validation samples of $\epsilon_\mathrm{rel} < 0.6\,\%$ (see \autoref{fig:rce_airgap}).} An increased reconstruction error is acceptable, since it aligns with the anticipated higher prediction errors of the network.
 The network has the architecture summarized in \autoref{tab:nn_full}.
-The training was performed analogously to the air gap case.

 \autoref{tab:errors_full} lists the errors on the training, validation, and test sets. \autoref{fig:field_full} shows a representative field prediction and its absolute error.
-The mean error of the torque is $1.2\,\%$ in comparison to the full-order model.
+The mean error of the torque is \mb{$2.5\,\%$} in comparison to the full-order model. \mb{Considering 4 input parameters as in the air gap field case, results in a mean relative error of $1.5\%$.
+In the case of 14 parameters, the error rises slightly, indicating that the model generalizes well despite the added complexity.}

 The average runtime for a full IGA solve is again approximately \SI{9}{\second}.
-The full field surrogate requires \SI{0.7}{\milli \second} per prediction, resulting in a speed-up factor of approximately $12800$.
-Again, the POD truncation error is smaller than the DNN prediction error, ensuring efficient dimensionality reduction.
+The full field surrogate requires \SI{50}{\milli \second} per prediction, resulting in a speed-up factor of about $180$.
+Again, the POD truncation error is smaller than the DNN prediction error, ensuring efficient dimensionality reduction. \rwii{Training without POD took about $\SI{4}{\hour}$ with $1.3 \times$ higher errors, demonstrating the effectiveness of the reduced basis.}